The Forestry Act

 3. To build or repair other engineering works.

-These undertakings are limited to those not impairing geological stability, national security and forestry.
+These undertakings are limited to those not impairing geological stability, land conservation and forestry.

-For number 1, above, if there are concerns the forest will be damaged, the government agency shall oversee that the party in question shall perform due water conservation measures or other necessary measures, and the party may not refuse.
+For number 1 above, if there are concerns that the forest may be damaged, the government agency shall ensure that the party in question implements due soil and water conservation measures or other necessary measures, and the party shall not refuse.

 1. To build or repair a reservoir, roadway, power transmission system or to develop a source of electricity;